 Environmental issues, such as preventing pollution and maintaining clean water, typically do not solely effect individuals but rather effect large classes of potential plaintiffs.
 For example, groups of property owners have been successful in bringing lawsuits alleging that contamination of their properties decreased their property values.

-See all related environmental class-action lawsuits we've taken on.
+See all related environmental and toxic tort class-action lawsuits we've taken on.

 2. Securities Class Actions